 Update: The same site lists P.G and E's spending on lobbying for 2017 as $3,730,000.
 A significant drop of about 92% from 2010, which saw the highest in a cycle of marked ups and downs starting in 2006.
 Nonetheless, it is still a lot of money.

 Northern California’s utility giant, P.G. and E. began back in 1852 as the San Francisco Gas Company.
 The early supplies of gas for cooking and lighting were by means of gasification from coal (rather than the natural gas we now use).
 As this technology was further studied and implemented, more start-up companies came into existence.
 By 1905, there were 5 different companies that then merged and became Pacific Gas and Electric.
 By 1952, the number of buyouts and mergers had added up to 520 different gas and electric suppliers consolidated under the P.G. and E. mantle.

 Gradually, P.G. and E. became a monopoly provider of power for Northern California, much as Southern California Edison did for the lower half of the state.

-(Please note: I am terrible at math.
-To insure my figures are accurate, I used an online percent increase calculator.
-You may find it useful or helpful for your own research, and can find it here):
+I am terrible at math: to insure my figures are accurate, I used an online percent increase/decrease calculator. which you may find it useful or helpful for your own research.